-Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 Dr: [30]) learning; feedback is absent or of poor quality; students do not engage in self- or peer assessment.
+Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 (4 items - InTASC: [#6]; DF: [3d]) poor quality; students do not engage in self- or peer assessment.
 Students are not aware of the criteria and performance standards by which their work will be evaluated.
 Interaction between candidates and students is predominantly recitation style, with the teacher mediating all questions and answers.
-Cannot assess nor tell whether the lesson was effective or achieved its instructional outcomes or profoundly misjudges the success of the lesson. for groups of students; little or students engage in self-assessment.
+Cannot assess nor tell whether the lesson was effective or achieved its instructional outcomes or profoundly misjudges the success of of diagnostic prompts to check evidence of learning; feedback includes specific and timely guidance, at least for groups of students; little or students engage in selfassessment.
 Students know some of the criteria and performance standards by which their work will be evaluated.
 Some students self-assess and monitor their own progress.
 Creates a discussion among students, stepping aside when appropriate.
-Has a generally accurate Teacher actively and systematically assesses individual students' understanding, and monitors their progress each; High-quality, accurate and specific feedback comes from many sources, including students.
+Has a generally accurate impression of a lesson's effectiveness and the extent to which instructional outcomes were met, citing only a few pieces of evidence.
+Teacher actively and systematically assesses individual students' understanding, and monitors their progress each; High-quality, accurate and specific feedback comes from many sources, including students.
 Students are fully aware of the criteria and performance standards by which their work will be evaluated and have contributed to the development of the criteria.
 Students self-assess and monitor their own progress.
 Creates an atmosphere where students assume considerable responsibility for the success of the discussion, initiating topics and making unsolicited contributions.
 Accurately assesses the lesson's effectiveness and the extent to which it achieved its instructional outcomes, citing many specific examples as evidence.

-Task 4: Knowledge of Formal Assessment
+Task 4: Knowledge of Assessment